mmallicoat/marshallmallicoat.com/content/pages/about.rst

 My name is Marshall Mallicoat.
 I was born in 1988 in the U.S.
-I grew up in the suburbs of Kansas City, Mo. and currently live in Hartford, Conn.
+I grew up in the suburbs of Kansas City, Mo. and currently live in Urbana, Ill.
-I work in insurance.
 This site is home to my writing and music.

 ..
 Associated Press Stylebook abbreviations for state and country